 Special Guest Parade Groups

-Bitesize Hakata versions of the Dontaku parades, travelling 150 m from Hakatekimae 2-chome Intersection towards the river.
+Bitesize Hakata versions of the Dontaku parades, traveling 150 m from Hakata-ekimae 2-chome Intersection towards the river.

-450 groups (13,000 people) participate in traditional and contemporary music, dance, song, and other performances at 35 stages around the city.
+Groups participate in traditional and contemporary music, dance, song, and other performances at 39 stages around the city.

 Grand Finale: So Odori